 - 2.1 Recent budgets have taken account of reducing government grant over the period of the last comprehensive spending review.
-We now have the provisional local government finance settlement for 2018/19 which clarified the multi-year settlements announced in 2016/17.
+We now have the provisional local government finance settlement for 2019/20 which clarified the multi year settlements announced in 2016/17.
 No further changes were made to the calculation of the New Homes Bonus (NHB).
 We continue to be on the multi-year settlement covering the four years from 2016/17.
-Council tax thresholds were increased by 1% to be the higher of 3% or above £5.
-100% business rates retention is promised but with the transfer in of some funding obligations.
-The Government is looking to introduce 75% business rates retention in 2020/21.
+Council tax thresholds remain at the higher of 3% or above £5.
+100% business rates retention was promised in earlier consultations but with the transfer in of some funding obligations.
+The Government is now planning to introduce 75% business rates retention in 2020/21.
 Devon chief finance officers worked on a bid when the new invitation to pilot 100% business rates retention for 2018/19 was sent out by government.
-We have been successful with our bid which will create additional funds for one year only.
+We were successful with our bid which will create additional funds for one year only.
 Revenue support grant and rural services delivery grant are rolled into business rates baseline funding for one year as a result.
 The conditions of the bid require extra business rate income generated to be reinvested in economic growth.
 Our bid will reinvest additional funds in the Newton Abbot town centre redevelopment proposals.
-Revenue support grant is to end in 2018/19 and new homes bonus legacy payments are being reduced.
+We also submitted a further bid in September 2018 to continue to be a Devon pilot in 2019/20.
+The Government decided to allow other new pilots to be set up for one year and as a result our bid was unsuccessful however we will continue to work as a Business rates pool with the rest of Devon.
+Receipt of revenue support grant ends in 2018/19 and new homes bonus legacy payments were reduced.
 The reduction was from 6 years to 5 years in 2017/18 and then to 4 years from 2018/19.
 An initial baseline reduction of 0.4% was also set for 2017/18 reducing the Bonus further.
-No further modifications have been made for 2018/19 following receipt of the provisional settlement. - 2.2 We have benefitted from previous savings plans and restructuring efficiencies are still producing cost reductions.
+No further modifications were made in 2018/19 or proposed in 2019/20 following receipt of the provisional settlement. - 2.2 We have benefitted from previous savings plans and restructuring efficiencies are still producing cost reductions.
 This budget also benefits from the Strata partnership and the significant ongoing returns from Market Walk.
-We are in the third year of Business Efficiency Service Transition (BEST) 2020 review following business challenge in earlier years. - 2.3 The economy continues to be buoyant however uncertainty continues about future demand and the outcome of the European Union negotiations.
-Teignbridge has seen some minor positive variations to income in the current year apart from general rental income and market income which is down on the original budget. - 2.4 Car parks are continuing with the programme of relevant capital investment agreed and funded by the increase in income.
+We are in the fourth year of Business Efficiency Service Transition (BEST) 2020 review following Business Challenge in earlier years. - 2.3 The economy continues to be generally buoyant however uncertainty continues about future demand and the outcome of the European Union negotiations.
+Teignbridge has seen some minor positive variations to income in the current year however planning applications, general rental income and market income are down on the original budget. - 2.4 Car parks are continuing with the programme of relevant capital investment agreed and funded by the increase in income.
 A general increase in most off street parking charges is proposed to cover inflation and in particular the continuing higher rates from the revaluation which mainly falls on car parking. - 2.5 Business rates were revalued nationally and became effective from 1 April 2017.
 Rates have generally gone down in the South West although Teignbridge properties have gone up.
 There is transitional relief so that reductions and increases will take five years to work through.
-Our planned investment in Newton Abbot will enhance its vitality and viability and improve access to and within the town centre.
+Our on-going investment in Newton Abbot will enhance its vitality and viability and improve access to and within the town centre.